From the origins to the twentieth century

 A sacred monument of modern architecture

-The chapel of Notre-Dame du Haut is built like a white arch with openings for coloured glass.
-The frame of the roof, the form of which is inspired by a crab shell, is made of raw concrete.
+The chapel of Notre-Dame du Haut is built based on a white arch with coloured glass openings.
+The frame of the roof, inspired by a crab shell, is made of raw concrete.
 With materials such as concrete, stone, wood, cast iron, bronze, enamel and glass, Le Corbusier created a masterpiece surprisingly light and luminous.
-By construction and spatial organization, the two essential elements of creation are highlighted: matter and light.
+By constructive qualities and spatial organization, the two essential elements of creation are highlighted: material and light.

-In addition to the chapel, there are, on the hill, two other buildings designed by Le Corbusier: the Pilgrim Shelter (L’Abri de Pelerin) and the Chaplain’s House (La Maison de Chapelain).
+In addition to the chapel, there are, on the hill, two other buildings designed by Le Corbusier: the Pilgrim Shelter (L’Abri du Pelerin) and the Chaplain’s House (La Maison du Chapelain).
 He also erected, on the ridge, the Pyramid of Peace, a memorial in honour of the soldiers who died for the liberation of Ronchamp in 1944.

-During his visit to Ronchamp in 1959, Le Corbusier said: “Thank you, all the users, I am rewarded.”
+During his visit to Ronchamp in 1959, Le Corbusier said: “Thanks to you all users, I am rewarded.”